VP Vance Rebukes Pope Leo XIV on Theology at Turning Point USA, USCCB Issues Corrective: Captured-Catholic-Tradition Operational Confrontation

 The structural resonance of the confrontation is precise.
 The same day Vance spoke — April 14 — Pope Leo XIV was in Annaba, Algeria celebrating Mass at the Basilica of St. Augustine (vatican.va, homily 2026-04-14), honoring St. Augustine at the site overlooking ancient Hippo where Augustine had served as bishop for 34 years and written the foundational just-war-theory texts Vance claimed to be defending.
 Vance’s own Catholic confirmation name is Augustine.
 The collision: a convert-Catholic Vice President trained in the Vermeule-Deneen postliberal-integralist intellectual tradition, citing Augustine to challenge the head of the Catholic Church, while the head of the Catholic Church was celebrating Mass in Augustine’s own basilica — his episcopal see at Hippo (his relics are in Pavia, not Annaba).

 Pope Leo XIV’s April 10 statement was the trigger.
-Speaking to Chaldean Catholic bishops meeting in Rome to elect a new patriarch, he said: “God does not bless any conflict; to cry out to the world that whoever is a disciple of Christ, the Prince of Peace, never stands on the side of those who yesterday wielded the sword and today drop bombs.”
+Speaking to Chaldean Catholic bishops meeting in Rome to elect a new patriarch, he said: “God does not bless any conflict” and that “whoever is a disciple of Christ, the Prince of Peace, never stands on the side of those who yesterday wielded the sword and today drop bombs” (verified verbatim, vatican.va primary text, 2026-04-10).
+The phrase “to cry out to the world that whoever is a disciple of Christ” in the America Magazine and earlier KB versions is the contextual framing Leo used — he urged the bishops to proclaim this; the direct assertion in the primary text is the “never stands on the side” construction above.
 The statement escalated from Leo’s earlier Palm Sunday appeals against the U.S.-Israeli military operations in Iran; he had previously called Trump’s threat to “annihilate Iranian civilization” “truly unacceptable.”
 Trump had responded on Truth Social calling the pope “weak on crime” and “terrible for foreign policy.”
 Vance’s April 14 rebuke was thus the second wave of the administration’s response to the papal teaching — Trump’s political attack followed by Vance’s theological correction.

 Vance’s intervention is the captured-Catholic-tradition operational confrontation in its most legible form.
 The postliberal-Catholic intellectual framework (Vermeule’s “integration from within,” Deneen’s postliberal diagnostic, the Maistre-Schmitt lineage — documented in catholic-integralism-intellectual-lineage-maistre-to-vance) has produced a Vice President who corrects the Pope on just-war theory while serving an administration whose Iran-war policy the post-conciliar magisterial mainline has explicitly condemned.
 The captured-tradition’s signature move is present and operational: Vance deploys the Catholic tradition’s own intellectual vocabulary (just-war theory, the ordo amoris, Augustine’s City of God) against the Catholic tradition’s own institutional authority (the Pope, the USCCB, 1,000 years of doctrinal development), speaking the tradition’s language in the service of a state-power posture the tradition’s confessing voice has condemned.